Laboratory safety: Cryogens and dry ice

 Hand protection is required to guard against the hazard of touching cold surfaces.
 It is recommended that Cryogen Safety Gloves be used by the worker.

 Eye protection is required at all times when working with cryogenic fluids.
 When pouring a cryogen, working with a wide-mouth Dewar flask, or around the exhaust of cold boil-off gas, use of a full face shield is recommended.

 Personal protective equipments

 Personal protective equipment or PPE is equipment worn to protect against exposure to hazardous substances.
-PPE does not eliminate the risks of hazards it helps protect the user from exposure.
+PPE does not eliminate the risks of hazards, as it only helps protect the user from exposure.
 To ensure safety, workplaces provide instructions and training on how to use and choose proper PPE in different situations.